 \begin{cor} Let $(G,K)$ be a Riemannian symmetric pair and let $M=G/K$ be the corresponding symmetric space.
 Assume that $M$ is compact, simply connected and irreducible.
 Then, with $\D_i$ and $Z_\Delta$ given as above,

 \end{cor} \begin{proof} This is an immediate consequence of Theorem \ref{TheoremUpperSymm} and \cite[Theorem 18]{SchwarzGenus}. \end{proof}

 We want to conclude by applying the upper bounds to two examples of compact symmetric spaces whose cut loci have already been discussed in the works of Sakai, more precisely in \cite[Example 5.4]{Sakai1} and \cite[Section 4.2]{Sakai3}.

-\begin{example} Consider the complex projective space $\CC P^n = U(n+1)/(U(1)\times U(n))$ with the Fubini-Study metric, which is a compact and simply connected symmetric space of rank one.
+\begin{example} Consider the complex projective space $\CC P^n = U(n+1)/(U(1)\times U(n))$ with the Fubini-Study metric.
+This is a compact and simply connected symmetric space of rank one.
 Its cut locus is studied in detail in \cite[Example 5.4]{Sakai1}.
-The Lie algebra $\gg = \mathfrak{u}(n+1)$ of $G=U(n+1)$ has the corresponding decomposition $\gg=\kk\oplus\mm$ denote the decomposition of $\gg$ with respect to the symmetric pair $(G,K)$.
+Let $G=U(n+1)$, let $\gg=\mathfrak{u}(n+1)$ be its Lie algebra and let $K=U(1)\times U(n)$.
+Let $\gg=\kk\oplus \mm$ denote the decomposition of $\gg$ with respect to the symmetric pair $(G,K)$.
 By the same methods as in \cite[p.
 452]{Helgason}, which treats the Lie algebra of $SU(n)$, one computes that